aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-load/load-in-the-opendocument-text-odt-ott-format/footnotes-and-endnote-features-supported-on-opendocument-import/_index.md

-﻿---
+---
-title: OpenDocument Import - Footnotes and Endnote Features
+title: OpenDocument Import - Footnotes and Endnote
 second_title: Aspose.Words for Java
 articleTitle: Footnotes and Endnote Features Supported on OpenDocument Import
 linktitle: Footnotes and Endnote Features Supported on OpenDocument Import